Find out about Manaaki Mamao, our in-home telehealth service.

 How does it work?

 • We help with the onboarding, installation, training and ongoing support.
-We also provide regular wellbeing and clinical care and emergency escalation if required.
+We also provide regular wellbeing, clinical care and emergency escalation if required.

 • Our technology partner Spritely provides Aotearoa based software that is easy to use.
 They embrace co-design principles when developing the telehealth software used in this service.